-A Service call costs within Service Management will not be displayed in Job Cost as unposted costs until such time as the costs are transferred to the job or the job has been billed.

-- Viewing an Unposted Cost Element Summary (page 170) - Viewing the Unposted Costs Summary (page 171) - Printing the Job Unposted Cost Report (page 171)
+- · Service call costs within Service Management will not be displayed in Job Cost as unposted costs until such time as the costs are transferred to the job or the job has been billed. - Known Issue: SOP Returns are not included in the Unposted Costs column. - Viewing an Unposted Cost Element Summary (page 162) - Viewing the Unposted Costs Summary (page 163) - Printing the Job Unposted Cost Report (page 163)